-GIRLS' EMPOWERMENT PROGRAM
+GIRLS' EMPOWERMENT PROJECT

 The Girls’ Empowerment Project (GEP) is Heshima Kenya’s alternative education program that allows young refugee women and girls, generally 13-23 years of age, to access education and livelihood opportunities, learn about their human rights and to cultivate leadership skills.
 To date the GEP has served 210 young women, for 70% of these young women this is their first chance to receive any education.